silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 There can be multiple configs, which should always be created / accessed using [TinyMCEConfig::get()](api:SilverStripe\Forms\HTMLEditor\TinyMCEConfig::get()).
 You can then set the currently active config using `set_active()`.

-[notice]
+> [!WARNING]
-Currently the order in which the `_config.php` files are executed depends on the module directory names.
-Execution order is alphabetical, so if you set a TinyMCE option in the `aardvark/_config.php`, this will be overridden in `vendor/silverstripe/framework/admin/_config.php` and your modification will disappear.
+> Currently the order in which the `_config.php` files are executed depends on the module directory names.
+Execution
+> order is alphabetical, so if you set a TinyMCE option in the `aardvark/_config.php`, this will be overridden in
-[/notice]
+> `vendor/silverstripe/framework/admin/_config.php` and your modification will disappear.

 ## Adding and removing capabilities